OskarAhl/bite-sized-coding-bits/content/blog/laziness-thunks-and-streams/index.md

 ### "Thunk the expression"

-When you speak with another programmer they might say "Thunk the expression".
+When you speak with another programmer, they might say "Thunk the expression".
 What does this mean?
 Thunks are a way to avoid unneccessary computations.
-An unnecessary computation is e.g. a function that is called when it's not needed, with thunks you can delay the evaluation until it's actually needed.
+An unnecessary computation could be a function that is called when it's not needed, with thunks you can delay the computation until it's actually needed.
 This is known as **lazy evaluation**.

-So a thunk is an expression that has not been evaluated yet -- a thunk is a function that has been declared.
-When the function is called the function is evaluated, so evaluation of functions only happen when the function itself is called.
+So a thunk is an expression that has not been evaluated(computed/executed) yet -- a thunk is represented by a function that has been declared.
+When this function is called the function then it's evaluated.
+Functions are lazy, they are only evaluated once they are called.

 **What's an expression?**